Andrew E. Gibson: Academic career

-He was an adjunct faculty member at the University of South Carolina from 1981–1988.
+He was an adjunct faculty member at the University of South Carolina from 1981 to 1988.
 Gibson earned a master's degree in business administration from New York University in 1959 and attended the six-week Advanced Management Program at Harvard University in 1975.
 He received a PhD from the University of Wales, Cardiff in 1994.
-He held the Emory Land Chair of Maritime Affairs at the Naval War College from 1988–1992 in the Department of National Security and Decision Making and was a visiting fellow at the College from 1992 through 2001.
+He held the Emory Land Chair of Maritime Affairs at the Naval War College from 1988 to 1992 in the Department of National Security and Decision Making and was a visiting fellow at the college from 1992 through 2001.

 His publications include articles in The U.S. Naval Institute Proceedings, American Shipper, The Naval War College Review, and a book, written with Arthur Donovan developed from his dissertation entitled Abandoned Ocean: A History of U.S. Maritime Policy published by the University of South Carolina Press in 2000.
 He received the Robert M. Thomson Award from the Navy League and the Land Medal from the American Society of Naval Architects, both in 1972.

 Gibson died on July 8, 2001, at his home in Short Hills, New Jersey.